NickReisenauer/Docusaurus/website/docs/udemy/tnmjsb-cs.md

   first: "Eluid",
   last: "Kipchoge",
   country: "Kenya",
-  title: "Elder of the Order of the Golden Heart of Kenya" };
+  title: "Elder of the Order of the Golden Heart of Kenya", };

 const { first: firstName, last, country } = runner;